 If you’re ready to go to the next level and are looking to learn more about different types of bodies, specifically heavy bodies, then this book is for you!

-It is very visual and shows us different body styles, as well as faces and ages.
-In my opinion, the Morpho books are very good to draw studies from.
+It is a very visual anatomy reference book and shows us different body styles, as well as faces and ages.
+In my opinion, the Morpho books are very good for drawing studies from.

 Full of examples, sketches, and drawings made out of simple shapes and lines.
-If you’re looking for a book to draw from, this is perfect for it!
+If you’re looking for a anatomy reference book to draw from, this is perfect for it!

 I also think it’s important to try our hands and learn from different types of bodies since they’ll use different shapes and proportions.